CloudLabsAI-Azure/contoso-creative-writer/Labs/Instructions/exercise1.md

    ![](../media/ex1img7.png)

-1. Once you have the **contoso-creative-writer-stage** directory opened, ensure you have the source code files from the **explorer pane**
+1. Once you have the **contoso-creative-writer-code-files-main** directory opened, ensure you have the source code files from the **explorer pane**

    ![](../media/ex1newimg2.png)